Creating a Setup profile

 - Device speaker — Set device speaker to play all sounds.
 Even if the user connects a device through the audio jack, sound is still played through the phone or tablet speakers.

-- Ringtone - Set the ringtone or notification tone to the specified audio file.
-The ringtone option is not supported on devices running Knox 3.0 or later.
+- Ringtone — Set the ringtone or notification tone to a specified audio file.
+This setting only changes the ringtone for SIM 1 on dual-SIM devices.
+Note that this option is not supported on devices running Knox 3.0 and higher.

 Set the following Setup edition profile device display options as user deployment requirements warrant:

 - Set screen auto rotation to OFF — Enable or disable the auto-rotate screen display feature.
 You can also specify the screen's rotational angle (for example, 0°, 90°, 180°, or 270°).
 Note that this option is not supported on devices running Knox 3.0 and higher.

 - Remove lock screen — Remove the lock screen from the device.
 Pressing the power or home button will turn the screen on and unlock the device.
 All lock types except for swipe lock are removed.
 This feature is only supported on devices running Android 8 and lower.

 - Hide system bar — Hide the status bar, navigation bar, or system bar depending on the Android system on the device.